kennygrant/bestiary/interfaces.md

 # Interfaces

 An interface in go is a contract specifying which method signatures a type must have.
 Crucially, it is specified by the user of the interface, not the code which satisfies it.

 ## Don't use pointers to interface

 You probably meant to use a pointer to your real type.
+This will usually cause a compile time error.

 ## Interfaces are not pointers